The Defense Innovation Initiative (DII)

 Two key efforts that align with DII are the Defense Innovation Unit-Experimental (DIUx) and the Long-Range Research and Development Program Plan.

 Defense Innovation Unit Experimental (DIUx)

-With outposts in the heart of Silicon Valley and Boston, Defense Innovation Unit Experimental (DIUx), serves as a bridge between DoD components executing on some of our nation's toughest security challenges and companies operating at the cutting edge of technology.
+With outposts in the heart of Silicon Valley, Boston and Austin, Defense Innovation Unit Experimental (DIUx), serves as a bridge between DoD components executing on some of our nation's toughest security challenges and companies operating at the cutting edge of technology.